munibshah/munibshah.github.io/_posts/2023-07-24-Full-Stack-Observability-Platform copy.markdown

 #### UQL

-Unified Querying Language that is used to query data from the MELT and Knowledge Store
+Unified Query Language that is used to query data from the MELT and Knowledge Store